Cesare Serviatti: Arrest

-On the morning of November 16, 1932, two expensive leather suitcases were left abandoned at the Napoli Centrale railway station after being left off from a train coming from Torino Porta Nuova.
+On the morning of 16 November 1932, two expensive leather suitcases were left abandoned at the Napoli Centrale railway station after being left off a train coming from Torino Porta Nuova.
 Since the mysterious man who carried them wasn't identified, the suitcases were brought to lost property section of the station, where the employees began inspecting them.
 To their shock, when they opened the bigger suitcase, they found the torso of a woman, all wrapped up in old newspapers and covered in sawdust.
 On the next day, the other suitcase was opened, which was also found to contain remains corresponding to the same body.
 Determined to quickly solve the case, the Royal Carabinieri started investigating for any possible leads, but were left with dead ends and nothing pointing to the identities of either the victim or her killer.

 When news of the mysterious corpse was posted in the local newspapers, investigators were contacted by Olga Melgradi and Gorietti's brothers, who claimed that the deceased woman was her friend and sister, Paolina, who had disappeared not too long ago after alleging that she was going to marry a man living in Rome.
 She then presented a letter sent to Gorietti from the man in question, who had signed it at the end with his real name: Cesare Serviatti.